jonvanveen/CNN-Skin-Cancer-Identification/README.md

 It was designed and presented with peers as a class project for the course Artificial Neural Networks at University of Wisconsin-Madison.

-This repository contains the code implementation, slide presentation of project and results, and illustrations of network architecture and exemplary model evaluation metrics.
+This repository contains the code implementation, slide presentation of project and results, and illustrations of network architecture and representative model evaluation metrics.